Connecticut Memory Care Facilities

 Cheapest and Most Expensive Memory Care in Connecticut

-With a total of 165 dementia care homes in Connecticut, dementia care sufferers have many options to consider when it comes to memory care.
-Dementia care in Connecticut costs $6,427 per month on average, depending on the city or county in the state where you are searching for care.
-The costs can fluctuate between $3,749 to $11,089 per month.
+With a total of 165 dementia care homes in Connecticut, dementia care sufferers have plenty of options to consider when it comes to memory care.
+Dementia care in Connecticut costs $6,427 per month on average, depending on the city or county in the state where you are seeking care.
+The costs can range between $3,749 to $11,089 per month.
 Here are the 5 cities in Connecticut with the lowest dementia care costs: Waterbury, Connecticut at $5,437 per month, West Haven, Connecticut at $5,583 per month, Meriden, Connecticut at $5,601 per month, East Haven, Connecticut at $5,859 per month and Canaan, Connecticut at $6,074 per month.
 The 3 counties in Connecticut with lowest memory care costs are: New Haven county - $5,964 per month, Litchfield county - $6,083 monthly cost and New London county - $6,289 monthly.
-While these are average costs, some facilities may cost more depending on services offered.
-Secured units are typically offered in most stand-alone Connecticut dementia care communities, although some communities may include both non-secure and secure units.
+While these are average costs, certain facilities will cost more depending on services offered.
+Secured units are typically provided by most stand-alone Connecticut memory care communities, although certain communities may include both non-secure and secure units.

 Find memory care in Connecticut by your location: